spali/ansible.localization/README.md

 ## Description

-This role configures different aspeckte of localization under Linux and Windows.
+This role configures different aspects of localization under Linux and Windows.
 It sets the timezone, the default locale and the keyboard layout during input.

 ## Installation